KonH/UnityCiPipeline/README.md

 	- **UNITY_ULF** (base64 of your .ulf file)
 - Push your repo changes
 - See how your game is published to itch.io

-## License workaround

-This approach potentially not working due to license issues, you can try to add serial to Unity start command, if you use Plus/Pro subscription.